jaredmales/rtimv/readme.md

 Requires the levmar library, which requires a BLAS and Lapack.
 See my instructions for this at https://jaredmales.github.io/mxlib/group__levmar.html.

+All you should have to do is type make in the top directory.

 ## User's Guide

+To start it: ./bin/rtimv /tmp/path_to_shm.im.shm

 I have not updated the user guide since porting from VisAO.
-You can see [the old one here] (https://visao.as.arizona.edu/software_files/visao/html/group__operators__users__guide.html#imviewer_userguide) which is still mostly correct.
+You can see [the old one here,](https://visao.as.arizona.edu/software_files/visao/html/group__operators__users__guide.html#imviewer_userguide) which is still mostly correct.
 In particular the keyboard shortcuts should all work.

 ## Contributors

 Creator: Jared R. Males (jaredmales at gmail)

-Users: Many improvements have been made based on inputs from users, especially Kate Follette.
+Users: Many improvements have been made based on inputs from users of MagAO+VisAO, especially Kate Follette.

 ## License